 'I had a session with Emily at a crucial developmental stage of my novel.
 Her approach is both practical and insightful, just the combination I needed to help me make editing decisions and look again at structure and character development.
 It worked well for me because she uses her own considerable experience as a writer, and equally important as an informed reader, and also has a much needed objective view that is essential in good editing.
 She has a great understanding of the importance of finding one’s own voice as a writer, and is also very astute at pointing out and helping with the practical aspects of getting your writing into the best shape possible.
 We all need a good editor, and Emily is one,' Angela Dove, writer.

 'Emily's editorial advice has always been invaluable to me.
 She takes your project as a given, and then sets out to help you perfect it on its own terms.
 She has helped many writers and has a wealth of experience and insights.
-And her skills extend to the deepest editorial issues,' Remy Salters, Butterfly Ranch, Matador Press.
+And her skills extend to the deepest editorial issues,' Remy Salters, Butterfly Ranch, Matador Press, winner of International Rubery Award for fiction 2018.

 ‘Emily was my tutor on the City, University of London's Novel Studio in 2009-10 and was extremely helpful, encouraging and thought-provoking in her workshops, her feedback and her overall approach.
 She’s also friendly and unstuffy and made the whole process of learning about creative writing enjoyable as well as stimulating.
 Her contacts in the world of publishing also meant we were able to mix with editors, agents and published novelists during the course.
 I benefited hugely – albeit I’ve not (yet) much to show for it in terms of published work… But that’s my fault!’
 Guy Russell, writer.